LightningCoalitionRobotics/LCRobotics-Website/README.md

 # [Lightning Coalition Robotic's Website Code](https://lightningcoalitionrobotics.github.io/LCRobotics-Website/)

 This is a repo for the Lightning Coalition Robotics website.
 Run index.html to see the website.
-It is currently setup with a bootstrap template we found online, if anyone finds a better template feel free to recommend it.
-From there we can edit the template to our liking.
+It is originally based on a bootstrap template we found online and we edited it down to look like it does now.

 Feel free to edit this repository in any way you see fit!